whistlegraph/aesthetic-computer/README.txt

-Welcome to...
+🐚 Welcome to...

   🧩 AESTHETIC.COMPUTER 🧩

-  A computing environment that...
+  A *new* computing environment that...

   (Technical Summary)
   - Works in updated web browsers on all major devices, including VR headsets!